keymanapp/keyboards/release/t/thai_kedmanee_mattix/README.md

-Thai Kedmanee keyboard
+Thai Kedmanee (Mattix) keyboard
 ==============

 Description
 -----------
-Thai Kedmanee is a Thai script Unicode keyboard based on the standard Thai Kedmanee layout.
+Thai Kedmanee (Mattix) is a Thai script Unicode keyboard based on the standard Thai Kedmanee layout.
 This keyboard is fully compliant with the [Unicode Standard](https://unicode.org/standard/standard.html).

 Links
 -----